Mubasheer12/Personal-Portfolio/README.md

 ## Features
 - About Me: An overview of my background, skills, and experiences.
-- Achievements: A collection of my notable projects with descriptions, screenshots, and links.
+- Achievements: A collection of my notable achievements with descriptions, screenshots, and links.
 - Skills: A list of my technical skills and proficiencies.
 - Resume: A link to download my resume.
 - Contact: A form to send me messages.